The definitive guide to beer gardens in the Cotswolds

 The striking white and black beamed frontage, and thatched roof, of The Gardeners Arms is enough to tempt anyone into the 16th century pub while in Alderton.
 The fantastic range of beers, ciders and spirits, including a drink’s list brimming with cocktail classics, the warm welcome and a menu full of traditional pub fare is enough to keep you there.
-If the weather allows, enjoy drinks and dinner al fresco – the garden is dog-friendly too!
+If the weather allows, enjoy drinks and dinner al fresco – the pub and garden are dog-friendly too!

 The Crown Inn, Frampton Mansell